99x/architecture.99x.io/docs/kickstarters/aws-microservices/technical-overview.md

 ## List Customer Orders
-**[GET] /api/customer-order**
+**[GET] /api/customer-orders**

-This endpoint is defined to retrive all customer orders from the system.
+This endpoint is defined to retrieve all customer orders from the system.
 Following are the responsibilities of the endpoint.
 * Return all customer orders from the system sorted by created date

 **Header**